pat-fise-appdev/omnicalc-params/README.md

  1. Navigate to your live application preview.
  1. You'll see the standard "You're on Rails" welcome page for a brand new, blank Rails application.
  1. As you work, remember to navigate to `/git` often and **always be committing.**
+ 1. `rails grade` when you're ready for feedback.

 ## Part I: Flexible Routes